 Ways for loyalty schemes to improve their practices

-The report recommended 5 ways loyalty scheme businesses could improve their practices, some of which required changes to the law to better protect consumers.
+The report recommended 5 ways to improve loyalty schemes.
+Some ways involved loyalty scheme businesses improving their practices with some suggested changes to the law to better protect consumers.

-1. Loyalty scheme terms and conditions should be presented clearly
+1. Terms and conditions should be presented clearly

 Any changes to a loyalty scheme should be fair.
 Members and business should be given adequate notice.